LeonidYutlin/formatp/README.md

 ```

 ### Notes
-- `formatp` cannot check types of the arguments provided to it,
+- `formatp` cannot check the types of the arguments provided to it,
 so you may need to explicitly cast some arguments to the desired type
 ```c
 formatp("Long: %ld\n", -4); // here -4 is 32-bit signed int, and formatp expects a 64-bit one
 // instead, type:
 formatp("Long: %ld\n", -4l); // this is correct
 ```
-- If the number of arguments needed by conversion specifications are greater than
+- If the number of arguments needed by conversion specifications is greater than
 the number of arguments provided, the behavior is undefined.
 If the argument amount is more than the amount needed, the excess arguments
-are evaluated but never accessed/printed
+are evaluated, but never accessed/printed
 ```c
 formatp("Hello %s!
 Have an int %d!", "World"); // undefined behavior formatp("I only need one argument: %c", 'a', 123, 'r'); // 123 and 'r' are ignored